As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-If you’re lucky enough to have a basement in your home, then this can be the best place to set up a decent home theater.
-Alternatively, if you live in a basement apartment, then it can be helpful to drown out the noise of your upstairs neighbors.
+If you’re lucky enough to live in a basement apartment, then it can be helpful to drown out the noise of your upstairs neighbors.
 Either way, you’d benefit from some soundproofing solutions for your basement ceiling.

 What Sound Are You Blocking From Your Basement?